10 Best Herbal Teas For Peptic Ulcers

 silybum marianum tea

-Silybum marianum, commonly known as milk thistle, has been traditionally used for its potential health benefits, including its role in supporting digestive health.
+Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used for its potential benefits in supporting liver health.

 glycyrrhiza glabra tea